Karina Milei

 Karina Elizabeth Milei (Note: /es/) (born 28 March 1972) is an Argentine politician who has served as General Secretary of the Presidency of the Argentine Nation since December 2023.
-She was appointed by her brother, President of Argentina Javier Milei, having managed his successful presidential campaign.
+She was appointed by her older brother, President of Argentina Javier Milei, having managed his successful presidential campaign.
 Javier often refers to her as "The Boss" ("El Jefe" in Spanish, using the male form of the noun instead of the feminine "La Jefa"), always highlighting her as one of his main advisors.
 She has also been the president of La Libertad Avanza since its foundation in September 2024.